Hyuto/Hyuto.github.io/v3-beta/content/blog/machine-translation-en-jp-seq2seq-tf/index.md

 ### Add BOS and EOS

-We put BOS "Begin of Sequence" and EOS “End of Sequence" to help our decoder recognize begin and end of a sequance.
+We put BOS "Begin of Sequence" and EOS “End of Sequence" to help our decoder recognize begin and end of a sequence.

 ```python
 eng_train = ['bos '+ x + ' eos' for x in eng_train + ['unk unk unk']]